kmusiclife/symfony-firebase-auth/README.md

     cp .env.dist .env
     cp public/js/firebase-config.js.dist public/js/firebase-config.js

+1. Set up your firebase authentication(email method) and firestore service
-1. Edit and add Firebase SDK snippet(Web App) to public/js/firebase-config.js
+2. Edit and add Firebase SDK snippet(Web App) to public/js/firebase-config.js
-2. Download your-projectname-firebase-adminsdk-xxxxx.json from Firebase Admin SDK in Firebase's Service Account and copy credentials.json to your project dir
+3. Download your-projectname-firebase-adminsdk-xxxxx.json from Firebase Admin SDK in Firebase's Service Account and copy credentials.json to your project dir
+4. Edit your .env for using database because of authentication for symfony roles etc.

 after that, easy to start your server like below command

+    bin/console doctrine:database:create
+    bin/console doctrine:schema:update --force
     symfony server:start

+We provide profile service using firestore.
+You can try to access /profile